-Lolly Jar Circus Board donate all of their time for the benefits of others.
+Lolly Jar Circus Board donate their time and skills for the benefits of others

 Kim was a founding member of the Lolly Jar Circus board, which he joined to help make a difference in the lives of young people.
 Kim is determined to ensure that all young people, especially those with disabilities or socially at risk, have adequate opportunities to develop in a safe environment.